Demaurr/IMDb-Ratings-Analysis/Documentation.md

 - The project includes data visualization capabilities using Matplotlib.
 - Users can view plots and graphs depicting movie data statistics, such as mean ratings and count.
+- For the Time Being This Visualization Works only Through running `movie_analysis.py` Manual through terminal.

 ## MovieAnalysis Class